BASE

 What you will learn

-• Apply their awareness of self and others in their personal relationships and workplace interactions.
+• Apply awareness of self and others in their personal relationships and workplace interactions.

 • Research and explore their personal interests, lifestyles, and career choices to develop and understand reasons for working.

-• Compose and edit resumes and cover letters
+• Compose and revise resumes and cover letters to match career opportunities.

 What to expect